The Lord Speaks to Samuel

 “Samuel,” Eli said, “goes back and lay down.
 When you hear the voice again, say: ‘Speak, for your servant is listening.’”

-Now the Lord began to speak to Samuel.
-He told him that Eli’s sons would not be the next High Priests.
-They were too wicked and they did not love the Lord.”
+Now, the Lord began to speak to Samuel.
+He told him Eli’s sons would not be the next High Priests.
+They were too wicked, and they did not love the Lord.

-Eli was very sad but he knew that Samuel was telling the truth.
+Eli was very sad, but he knew Samuel was telling the truth.

-After Eli died, Samuel became the High Priest.
-Samuel was also a Judge and a Prophet.
-He is the only man to ever be all three things.
-Samuel served the Lord all of his life and grew to be a very old man.
-He never stopped loving the Lord.
+After Eli died, Samuel became the High Priest, a Judge, and a Prophet.
+He is the only man to have been all three.
+Samuel served the Lord all of his life and grew to be a very old man, but he never stopped loving the Lord.

 top